 Keyless Entry Operation

-To configure it to accept the new key, you will be required to insert the old key and rotate it to 90 degrees clockwise.
-Just above the keyhole is a tiny hole for the Smartkey tool that comes with the Kwikset 909.
-Insert the Smartkey tool into the hole and then remove both the Smartkey tool and the old key.
+To configure it to accept the new key, you will be required to insert the old key and rotate it 90 degrees clockwise.
+Above the keyhole is a tiny hole for the Smartkey tool that comes with the Kwikset 909.
+Insert the SmartKey tool into the hole and remove both the Smartkey tool and the old key.

 Insert your new key fully into the keyhole and rotate it anticlockwise to 180 degrees.
 Lastly, rotate the new key back to the starting position or 90 degrees in the clockwise direction.
 The lock will be configured or re-keyed to the new key, and the old key will cease to function.

 The Schlage Z-Wave also features a keyless entry operation with a digital touchscreen that has a durable resistive matte finish, which is resistant to both fingerprints and smudges.
 It can store up to 30 personalized access codes at a time, which is more than enough for all family members.

 Besides, it can be operated with a key and also includes a customizable thumb turn knob on the interior for stress-free locking and unlocking of the door.
 Just like the Kwikset 909, the Schlage Z-Wave is also run by replaceable 4 AA alkaline batteries.

 Conclusion: Although both locks feature key and keyless entry options, the Kwikset takes a slight edge over the Schlage Z-Wave with the SmartKey re-key technology and the convenient lock button that allows for fast one-touch locking.

 This lock includes an auto-lock function that allows you to set it to lock after a short while automatically.
 To save you the trouble of having to rush back to the house when you forget to lock it, you can program the Kwikset 909 to lock after 30 seconds.